Robeartt/auctioneer-bot/README.md

 The auctioneer bot requires access to a Soroban RPC server, and is fairly chatty.
 We recommend running an Soroban RPC server on the same host to avoid issues with rate limiting / usage.
 Please see the Stellar documentation for running a [Soroban RPC](https://developers.stellar.org/docs/data/rpc).
 We recommend running the [Soroban RPC as a docker container](https://developers.stellar.org/docs/data/rpc/admin-guide#docker-image).
 The Auctioneer bot itself is not very resource intensive, and should work fine alongside an RPC with the suggested hardware requirements for the Soroban RPC server.

 The auctioneer bot also (optionally) uses Horizon to fetch prices from the DEX.
-If you use this, the bot keeps requests fairly quite (up to 1 request a minute per asset), so using a public Horizon endpoint sgould be OK.
+If you use this, the bot keeps usage low (up to 1 request a minute per asset), so using a public Horizon endpoint should be OK.
 However, it is recommended to use a Horizon hosting solution to ensure uptime (e.g. Blockdaemon or Quicknode).

 Auctions filled by the bot will have an entry populated in the `filled_auctions` table of the DB, with the bots estimated profit on the trade included.